 Getting support for higher education (university)

-Most universities are committed to providing support for those leaving care who want to go on to higher education.
-In addition to a comprehensive financial support package, universities provide academic and social support to help students to settle in, focus on their studies and graduate successfully.
+Universities are committed to providing support for those leaving care who want to go on to higher education.
+In addition to a comprehensive financial support package, universities provide academic and social support to help students settle in, focus on their studies and graduate successfully.

 Support available for care leavers